Trade Planner Calculator

 Does the tool guarantee profit?

-All trading calculators are not a promise of profit.
-This tool can help you plan risk, size positions, and review setups, but market movement, execution, slippage, and discipline will still impact results.
+No trading calculator can guarantee profit.
+This tool helps you plan risk, size positions, and evaluate setups — but market movement, execution quality, slippage, and discipline all affect the final outcome.

 Where do I put my stop loss?